prat41/mindbowser_challenge/README.md

 run `npm start` to start the webpack dev server for frontend app.

-# If you wanted to access the DJango admin database the username and password is `admin` and   `admin` respectively
+# If you want to access the DJango admin database, the username and password is `admin` and   `admin` respectively